 Durable Medical Equipment, Prosthetics, Orthotics, & Supplies (DMEPOS) suppliers are required to revalidate every three years, and all other providers and suppliers are required to revalidate every five years.
 These efforts help ensure that only qualified and legitimate providers and suppliers can provide health care items and services to Medicare beneficiaries.
-In FY 2021, CMS continued to pause all revalidation efforts for Medicare providers due to the COVID-19 PHE.
-Revalidation efforts for these providers will resume in FY 2022.
+In FY 2022, CMS resumed revalidation efforts previously paused due to the COVID-19 PHE.

 Similarly, states are also required to revalidate Medicaid providers at least every five years.
-States may rely on Medicare revalidation results in order to meet revalidation requirements for dually participating providers and suppliers.
+States may rely on Medicare revalidation results to meet revalidation requirements for dually participating providers and suppliers.
 Some states have temporarily ceased revalidation for enrolled Medicaid providers during the COVID-19 PHE.
 CMS has implemented several mitigation efforts to reduce the program integrity impact of this flexibility, including providing guidance to states and developing FAQs on data compare to assist states performing revalidations, and extending revalidation due dates for states.